glpi-project/docdev/source/devapi/crontasks.rst

 Implementation
 ^^^^^^^^^^^^^^

-Automatic actions could be related to an itemtype and the implemention is defined in its class or haven't any itemtype relation and are implemented directly into ``CronTask`` class.
+Automatic actions could be related to an itemtype and the implementation is defined in its class or haven't any itemtype relation and are implemented directly into ``CronTask`` class.

 When GLPI shows a list of automatic actions, it shows a short description for each item.
 The description is gathered in the static method ``cronInfo()`` of the itemtype.